Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Experiments

-\textbf{DWTA-Net.} We evaluate the effectiveness of each primary module of our network by removing one at a time, as shown in Table~\ref{tab:abaloss}.
-Removing the Stage~I multi-frame enhancement module leads to poor color and brightness restoration, causing a drastic PSNR decrease.
-Without the Stage~II dynamic recurrent refinement module, only short-term temporal information is utilized; while results remain acceptable, the full framework shows the importance of temporal aggregation for suppressing noise and improving perceptual quality.
+We evaluate the effectiveness of each primary module of our network by removing one at a time, as shown in Table~\ref{tab:abaloss}~(A).
+Removing the Stage~I multi-frame enhancement module leads to poor color and brightness restoration.
+This loss of basic restoration causes a drastic decrease in PSNR and SSIM, while the high LPIPS indicates severely degraded perceptual quality.
+Without the Stage~II dynamic recurrent refinement module, the model can only leverage short-term temporal information.
+While PSNR and SSIM remain acceptable, the increase in LPIPS indicates degraded perceptual quality, evidencing the importance of temporal aggregation for suppressing noise and improving visual quality.